NebraLtd/Helium-Guides/docs/handy-guides/flash-sd.md

 # How to Flash your SD card for Nebra Firmware Update Support

-This guide will show you how to Flash new Firmware to your Hotspot miner so you can update the software and allow access to the local IP Nebra dashboard and in the future Nebra Dashboard for fleet management.
+This guide will show you how to Flash balena OpenFleet to your Hotspot miner so you can update the software and allow access to the local IP Nebra dashboard and in the future Nebra Dashboard for fleet management.
 This guide is intended for use with RAK Wireless, SenseCAP, Finestra, Pisces, OG and more coming soon.

 ## What you will need